 Tired of exploring?
 You can spoil yourself a little bit in Velingrad, the spa capital of the Balkans.
 The city’s many hotels offer a huge variety of wellness and beauty therapies for any budget.
 Surrounded by the beautiful Rhodope Mountains, the mineral water oases will make you want to stay for a long time.

-There’s plenty to do in Bulgaria, in every season.
+There’s plenty to do in Bulgaria, every season.

-The Rhodope Mountains offer easier trails and breathtaking views of caves, rock formations and cute little villages, tucked between the hills.
-For more extreme trails, head to Rila or Pirin.
+The Rhodope Mountains offer easier trails and breathtaking views of caves, rock formations, and lovely villages, tucked between the hills.
+For more extreme trails, head to Rila or Pirin National Park.

-Rila Mountain is the home of the largest East Orthodox monastery – Rila Monastery, built in the 10th century.
+Rila Mountain is the home of the largest East Orthodox monastery – Rila Monastery, Built in the 10th century, Rila was listed as a UNESCO World Heritage Site back in 1983.
 If your itinerary allows it, try to spend a night in one of the cells.
 (Staying in any monastery is always an experience and probably the safest place imaginable for any solo female traveler.)
 If you can’t spend the night, take a day trip to Rila Monastery from Sofia.

-For history and archaeology buffs there is much left of Ancient Bulgaria – temples, burial sites, fortress ruins and rock formations.
+For history and archaeology buffs there is much left of Ancient Bulgaria – temples, burial sites, fortress ruins, and rock formations.
 The Thracian Tombs of Kazanlak, Perperikon, and Belogradchik Rocks are only a few.
-Or if you prefer the atmosphere of an old town with colourful Bulgarian houses, head to Koprivshtitsa, Melnik or Tryavna.
+Or if you prefer the atmosphere of an old town with colorful Bulgarian houses, head to Koprivshtitsa, Melnik, or Tryavna.
 Sit in one of the countless cafés and enjoy life’s slow pace, so typical of the countryside.

 Then visit the open-air museum Etara near Gabrovo to learn about traditions and handicrafts and buy the most authentic souvenirs you’ll find in the country.

-Don’t miss a visit to a typical Bulgarian restaurant while you’re somewhere in the beautiful mountains for some atmosphere and maybe even some traditional Bulgarian dances.
+Don’t miss a visit to a typical Bulgarian restaurant while you’re somewhere in the beautiful mountain ranges for some atmosphere and maybe even some traditional Bulgarian dances.